0xmaurice/damn-vulnerable-defi-solutions/truster/README.md

 ```javascript
 onFlashLoan(...)
 ```
-so the pool never executes user-provided code on its own behalf.
+So the pool never executes user-provided code on its own behalf.

 ## Root Cause